Morocco is one of those countries that I find myself forever dreaming of revisiting.

 So let’s talk about expenses.

 I’ve been recording my travel budget from the very first day I started travelling because I want to show you guys that it’s possible to travel the world without spending a fortune.

 Unlike almost every travel blogger on the planet, I refuse to take comps/freebies/press trips when I travel and make sure to always pay for everything with my own money.
 That means that my opinion is never swayed by tourism boards and marketing companies, and you’ll always be receiving my honest thoughts, good and bad, when it comes to experiences and value.
 I choose where I stay and what I do in a country, travel anonymously to ensure I receive the same experience as you would, and then write freely about whether something sucked or rocked my world.

 Because of this, this post contains affiliate links.
 That means that if you decide to book any accommodation, tours, or travel insurance through the links in this post, I receive a commission from that sale at no additional cost to you.
 This is my primary way of funding my travels and posts like these, so I greatly appreciate your support if you decide to click through.

 European readers: you’re in luck!
 With a plethora of budget airlines across the continent, getting to and from Morocco will likely cost under €150 each way.
 If you’re all about overland travel, you can travel down to Tarifa, in Spain, then take the ferry (€32) across to Tangier.

-Of course, if Secret Flying doesn’t have any great deals showing, you can use Skyscanner from the get-go.
+Of course, if Secret Flying doesn’t have any great deals showing, or its deals don’t match with your dates, you can use Skyscanner from the get-go.

 As always, the more flexible your plans, the easier you’ll find it to save money on flights.
 If you’re happy to fly into and out of different airports, you may be able to pick up a deal (flying into Marrakech and out of Casablanca, for example), and if you’re happy to visit at any time of year, you’ll be able to pick and choose the best prices, too.